The Life of a Showgirl Part 3: Work

 She makes everything look easy: “zero missteps” and “glowing like the end of a cigarette.”
 So it seems like her life is easy, too.
 But really, she’s “a menace” who “sold her soul.”
 There’s “pain hidden by the lipstick and lace.”

 Success is a double-edge sword.
-People build you up to tear you down: “they gave her the keys to the city, then they said she didn’t do it legitly.”
 To make it in a world that will “leave us for dead,” we gotta fight for our lives: “Honey, I rose up from the dead, I do it all the time” (Look What You Made Me Do from reputation).

 And that’s just the fight to get on stage.
 You gotta fight to stay up there, too: “all the head shots on the walls…are of the bitches who wish I’d hurry up and die.”